MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Advanced_Canvas_app..md

 1. Start the application.

    - Select the **Main Screen** and select **Preview the app**.
    - The application should load and show at least one inspection.
-Select the inspection.
+   - Select the inspection.
    - Select the **Failed** button.
    - The inspection should be updated, and the application should navigate back to the Main Screen.
 The inspection you set to failed will not be listed in the gallery.
-   - Select **Close**.
+   - **Close** preview mode.

 1. Save and publish the app.